Blog

 Do I need training?

-Induction and training may be required and will differ across organisations depend on your existing skills.
+The need for induction and training will differ across organisations, depending on your existing skills.
 VODA can provide training to new and

 existing trustees on their roles and responsibilities, both on an individual and organisational basis, as well as on various aspects of personal